GoodforGod/micronaut-arangodb/README.md

 ### Micronaut Serialization

-Library support by default [Micronaut Serialization](https://micronaut-projects.github.io/micronaut-serialization) module if found on classpath, please check Micronaut documentation on how to configure it.
+Library support by default [Micronaut Serialization](https://micronaut-projects.github.io/micronaut-serialization) module if found on classpath, please check Micronaut documentation on how to configure it and use it.

-In case you use [Micronaut Serialization](https://micronaut-projects.github.io/micronaut-serialization) in your application and would like to disable it for ArangoDB module, use option below:
+In case you would like to disable [Micronaut Serialization](https://micronaut-projects.github.io/micronaut-serialization) for ArangoDB module only, use option below:
 ```yaml
 arangodb:
   serde: